luelvira/luelvira.github.io/content/posts/haskell/building_a_parser/index.md

 ### Test Suit {#test-suit}

-Now we have a function that read a String as input and returns a list of /Token/s, but we need to test it.
+Now we have a function that read a String as input and returns a list of _Tokens_, but we need to test it.
 To write the test suit, I use the [hspec](https://hspec.github.io/) library.
 This library or framework, allows automatic test discover.
 This library, get a list of modules that contain tests and execute them, following the TDD principle.
 This practice help us to be sure our code works fine.